jrpereirajr/iris-integratedml-monitor-example/articles/why-covid-19-also-dangerous-machine-learning-part-ii.md

 InterSystems IRIS provides the System Monitor framework to deal with monitoring task.
 It also let you to define custom rules in order to trigger notifications based on predicates applied on such metrics.

-By default, a bunch of metrics for disc, memory, network etc are provided.
+By default, a bunch of metrics for disc, memory, process, network etc are provided.
 Furthermore, System Monitor also let you to extend monitors to cover a endless possibilities.
 Such custom monitor are called Application Monitor in System Monitor terminology.

 You can get more information on System Monitor [here](https://irisdocs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=GCM_healthmon).